4161 - Corruption, Covid and Cricket

 On which subject?

-A new round of peerages has been announced, people to sit in the House of Lords, Britain's second chamber.
+A new round of peerages has been announced, people to sit in in the House of Lords, Britain's second chamber.

-Britain, thankfully, grew up as a democratic entity around the end of the 20th century and largely abolished
+Now it's evolved the House of Lords.
+Britain thankfully grew up as a democratic entity around the end of the 20th century and largely abolished

 staffing the second chamber through hereditary peerages, giving people power based on who their father was.

-Now, that is one mogul who will not prove to be a bumpy obstacle.
+Now that is one mogul who will not prove to be a bumpy obstacle.
+There's a little quip for any freestyle skiing fans out there.

-Assorted political lackeys, and, and this is the exciting bit, Mark, cricket legend Ian Botham.
+Assorted political lackeys and, and this is the exciting bit mark, cricket legend Ian Botham.

+for our non-crickety listeners, and I mean Hari, I'm including you.
 I don't know if you, Hari, are aware of Ian Botham.

-I mean, this is a tragedy that you Americans have to bear.
+No, I am not.
+No, I mean, this is a tragedy that you Americans have to bear.

 I mean, he was, I mean, he was one of the defining figures of my childhood, one of the greatest cricketers, England.
+How would you sum up Ian Botham for our American listeners, Mark?

 Well, as a player,

-the and he won almost entire series not quite on his own but oh it was it was just an amazing player and it must be very very difficult to find anyone else who has been so brilliant in the first half of their life and then so shit in the second half of their life.
+he was iconic as a player, but he was just by sheer personality, so extraordinary that he was someone that you get in sport who manages to transcend sport and becomes a figure just so full of life and optimism that everybody finds him just magnetic and he's the and he won almost entire series not quite on his own but oh it was it was just an amazing player and it must be very very difficult to find anyone else who has been so brilliant in the first half of their life and then so shit in the second half of their life.

-I just
+I was just

+what's happened to him?
 And he was quite a rebel in his own sort of way.
+He was

-during the time when he was this iconic, talismanic, great English sporting figure.
+during the time when he was this iconic talismanic great English sporting figure.
+All sport, not just cricket.

 I mean, people,

 he was just so, so extraordinary.
+And

 he was